 To reset tire pressure monitoring system for 2010 Acura, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is recommended winter tire pressure for my 2010 Acura?
+What is my recommended winter tire pressure for my 2010 Acura?

 Recommended winter tire pressure for 2010 Acura is the same as all other seasons.
 You should keep tire inflation at recommended levels in any weather conditions.
 2010 Acura tire inflation will decrease with lower outside temperatures, so make sure to check 2010 Acura tire pressure during winter months regularly to keep 2010 Acura tires properly inflated in the winter.